xebia-functional/fetch/docs/src/tut/index.md

 def fetchLength(s: String): Fetch[Int] = Fetch(s)
 ```

-And now we can easily data from the two sources in a single fetch.
+And now we can easily receive data from the two sources in a single fetch.

 ```tut:silent
 val fetchMulti: Fetch[(String, Int)] = (fetchString(1) |@| fetchLength("one")).tupled